Rose-Wangechi-Datagirl/Webscraping-ETL/README.md

 The transformation scripts handle data cleaning, normalization, and enrichment to ensure data quality and usability.
 Some key transformation steps include:
-• Selecting the relevant columns for the DataFrame
+- Selecting the relevant columns for the DataFrame
-• Removing duplicates and irrelevant entries.
+- Removing duplicates and irrelevant entries.
-• Converting data types to align with database schema.
+- Converting data types to align with database schema.

 ## **Web Scraping**

-• Source Websites: This project utilizes APIs from the Khai and Kairo websites to scrape relevant data.
+- Source Websites: This project utilizes APIs from the Khai and Kairo websites to scrape relevant data.
-• Data Extraction: The extract.py script makes API calls to retrieve data, processes the JSON responses, and prepares it for transformation.
+- Data Extraction: The extract.py script makes API calls to retrieve data, processes the JSON responses, and prepares it for transformation.
-• Error Handling: The extraction process includes error handling to manage API response failures or changes in the API structure.
+- Error Handling: The extraction process includes error handling to manage API response failures or changes in the API structure.

-##**Containerization with Docker**
+## **Containerization with Docker**

 All components of the ETL pipeline are containerized using Docker, which allows for easy deployment and scalability.
 A custom Docker image for Apache Airflow is built using the Dockerfile, ensuring that all necessary dependencies are installed and configured.